jonreesman/mimic/readme.md

             - `CHANNEL` - This env variable is deprecated.
 It needs to be removed in future versions.
 Set it to the same as your `VOICE_CHANNEL`.
             - `GRPC_SERVER` - Simply the local address of your markov chain process.
 If you don't change the defaults on `mimic-server` you can leave as default.
             - All DB variables can be left as default.
+            - Set `volumes` to point to a JSON file that represents your GCP project instance.
+It'll have the form:
+                ```JSON
+                    "type": "service_account",
+                    "project_id": "YOUR OWN PROJECT ID",
+                    "private_key_id": "YOUR OWN PROJECT PRIVATE ID KEY",
+                ```
         - mimic-server
             - `USER_TO_MIMIC` - Set to same as mimic env variable `USER_TO_MIMIC`.